 - If the student does NOT hand in the paper/electronic assignment AND/OR participate in at least one i-clicker question during the session AND/OR participate in group or individual activities, the student will not receive any points for that session/event.
 Please note, forgotten or improperly registered REEF polling devices will result in forfeiture of points for the session/event. - Connectivity to your class sessions is vital.
-If you lose connection, please re-enter the room by any means possible phone, tablet, etc. Email your curriculum assistant as soon as you experience technical difficulty, so your issue can be documented.
+If you lose connection, please re-enter the room by any means possible - phone, tablet, etc. Email your curriculum assistant by the end of the class so your issue can be documented. - Masks are mandatory during GLEs.